Mark-Cooper-Janssen-Vooles/websiteOptimisation/README.md

   - when we go into settings and throttle the CPU we can simulate older mobile devices
     - when throttling, parse style sheet / recalculate style / layout takes a lot longer: this is critical render path blocking, so the user sees nothing at this point
     - the FP (first paint) is when the user sees the first pixel on the screen

+#### Layout

+- Layout is the process that calculates the geometry of the elements, width / height etc
+- Converted into pixels, i.e. 1rem converted into pixels
+- Output of layout process is 'box model'
+- Browser begins at the root of the render tree
+  - one element can affect other
+  - width of the parent element effects childs with for example
+- You can also find 'layout' when using chrome dev tool profiling
+  - layout creates a box model for each element

+#### Paint